AI-I224/cactus/docs/cactus_index.md

 ## Getting Started

-The index stores documents with embeddings in memory-mapped files for efficient similarity search:
+The index uses memory-mapped files:
 - `index.bin`: Embeddings (FP16) and metadata pointers
-- `data.bin`: Document content and metadata (UTF-8 strings)
+- `data.bin`: Document content and metadata (UTF-8)

-All embeddings are automatically normalized to unit length internally.
-Both document embeddings (at add time) and query embeddings (at query time) are normalized
+All embeddings are automatically normalized to unit length

 ## Types